 Placing connection and understanding at the heart of my practice, I offer a psychodynamic, person centred approach to psychotherapy based on Jungian principals.

 As a Sesame trained drama and movement therapist and fellow of the Neuropsychoanalyisis Association, I use a blend of psychology, movement, dramaturgy, stories and neuroscience to support my clients in building a more integrated understanding of themselves.

-My interest in neuroscience and training in neuropsychoanalysis and neuro-dramatic-play enables me to understand psychological and creative processes from a neurological perspective.
+My interest in neuroscience, and training in neuropsychoanalysis and neuro-dramatic-play, enables me to understand psychological and creative processes from a neurological perspective.
 I therefore facilitate the psychotherapy from both a holistic and science led perspective.
-Through the act of creation, we are able to retune our neural pathways forming healthier patterns of thought and a more autonomous relationship with the way we relate to ourselves and the world around us.
+Through the act of creation, we are able to retune neural pathways forming healthier patterns of thought and a more autonomous relationship with the way we relate to ourselves and the world around us.

 – Acute Mental Health

 Including; PTSD, trauma, anxiety, depression, sexual abuse, personality disorder, self-esteem challenges, stress and more

 – Physical Health Conditions